domgarr/taco-loco/README.md

 ## /order
   Is a POST request requring an array of objects, each object has an id to a menu item and the quantity ordered.
-  -'id' can range from 1-4.
+  - 'id' can range from 1-4.
 Note: Any Ids out of range will throw an error.
-  -'quantity' can be any positive integer.
+  - 'quantity' can be any positive integer.
 Note: Any negative integers will throw an error.
+Max quantity of an item is 100.

 ```
 {